Drivers across the UK can now charge EVs for as little as 2p a mile

 Consumer Editor

-Electric vehicle (EV) drivers will be able to charge their cars at a cheaper rate at home under new plans unveiled by the government.
+Electric vehilc (EV) drivers will be able to charge their cars at a cheaper rate at home under new plans unveiled by the Government.

-The aim is ‘to make it fairer for renters and those without a private driveway’ to be able to afford the switch to EVs.
+The aim is ‘to make it fairer for renters and those without a private driveway’ to be able to switch to electric cars.

-There are also plans and national consulting underway to help remove obstacles in planning permission currently needed for those without driveways to install discreet cross pavement chargepoints.
+There is also a national consultation underway to remove obstacles in planning permission currently needed for those without driveways to install cross pavement charge points.

 As a part of the Government’s plans, people across the UK could charge their EVs for just 2p per mile.